creasico/cms/CONTRIBUTING.md

 ## Security issues

-If you discover any security related issues, please contact us at [hallo@feryardiant.me](mailto:hallo@feryardiant.me) instead of submitting an issue on Github.
+If you discover any security related issues, please contact us at [support@creasi.co](mailto:support@creasi.co) instead of submitting an issue on Github.
 This allows us to fix the issue and release a security hotfix without publicly disclosing the vulnerability.

 ## Feature requests